 The Story Behind Toy Story Land

-In Toy Story Land, you are shrunk to the size of toy and spending time in Andy’s backyard.
+In Toy Story Land, you are shrunk to the size of a toy spending time in Andy’s backyard.
 This means everything is big and the details that have been put into this space are just incredible.
-Slinky Dog Dash was created for all of Andy’s toys to play on and Alien Swirling Saucers is a cute little snap together play set Andy got from Pizza Planet.
-Woody’s Lunchbox is his actual lunch box, complete with a thermos and straws to keep it all together.
+Andy’s trusty Roller Coaster playset, Slinky Dog Dash, was created for all of Andy’s toys to play on.
+And Alien Swirling Saucers is a cute little snap-together playset Andy got from Pizza Planet.
+And the area’s quick-service restaurant, Woody’s Lunchbox is Andy’s actual lunch box, complete with a thermos and straws to keep it all together.
 If you pay attention, you can even see Andy’s footprints throughout the land.
-Everything in Toy Story Land will bring you back to your childhood, whether its the Candyland board game wall in the Midway Mania queue, the bright primary colors, Lincoln log benches, or the cooties and scrabble pieces that are the gateway for the restrooms.
+Everything in Toy Story Land will bring you back to your childhood, whether it’s the Candyland board game wall in the Midway Mania queue, the bright primary colors, Lincoln log benches, or the cooties and scrabble pieces that are the gateway for the restrooms.

 Toy Story Land Rides and Attractions

 Let’s talk about the thing that will take up most of your time in Toy Story Land-the rides!
 In Toy Story Land there are three rides; Slinky Dog Dash, Toy Story Mania, and Alien Swirling Saucers.
 It’s important to know how these attractions size up when it comes to lines and crowds.
 Slinky Dog Dash is the #1 ride in this area and will have a long line all day.
 If you’re bent on riding it during your trip, aim for the lunchtime hour, 12-1 or 2 pm.
 The second most popular ride is Midway Mania, and the third most popular is Alien Swirling Saucers.
 This last one shouldn’t require more than a 30-minute wait.
 But the other two rides can go over a 60-minute wait if you’re traveling during busy times.